dann1/one-deploy/arch_fed.md

 # Federated Front-ends

 OpenNebula federation feature has proven to be stable and reliable over the years.
 It allows users to construct a single federated cluster out of multiple smaller OpenNebula instances (HA or non-HA).
-The idea behind this feature is to provide architecture similar to AWS' Availability Zones, but only inside on-premise datacenters.
+The idea behind this feature is to provide architecture similar to AWS' Availability Zones.

 > [!NOTE]
 > You can learn more about **OpenNebula Data Center Federation** → [here](https://docs.opennebula.io/stable/installation_and_configuration/data_center_federation/index.html).